caprinak/Education-System/README.md

 # Syllabus

-Syllabus is an online grade book and school management system.
+Sylla is an online grade book and school management system.
 Backend is written in Java 17 using Spring Boot 3.0, and it follows DDD and CQRS architecture design.
 PostgreSQL was chosen as database for the project.
 JWT standard is used for role based